• Skip to primary navigation

 • The chicken is so flavorful and fall-apart tender from the slow cooking method.

-• Very little prep means just a few minutes getting ready and letting the slow cooker do most of the work.
+• Very little prep means just a few minutes getting ready and letting the crockpot do most of the work.

-• This recipe has a lower carb, keto friendly option with no flour in the recipe.
+• It is made without flour in the recipe.
 We use xanthan gum and Arrowroot powder for the thickener.
 However, you can use flour for thickening as noted in the recipe.
 And we served the chicken paprika over mashed cauliflower.
 And if you prefer, serve over noodles or mashed potatoes.

-• Some delicious side dishes to make while the chicken is cooking is my Low Carb Maple Glazed Carrots or Sweet and Spicy Brussels Sprouts.
+• Some delicious side dishes to make while the chicken is cooking is my Marinated Broccoli, Green Beans or Sweet and Spicy Brussels Sprouts.

 Ingredient Notes